-Our education system is flexible so you’ll get a wide choice of options and the chance to tailor your learning to your personal goals.
+Our education system is open and flexible so you’ll get a wide choice of options and the chance to tailor your learning to your personal goals.
 Our National Qualifications Framework makes it easy to create pathways from one qualification to another, receiving credit for the courses you’ve already completed, and ending up with a qualification that is internationally recognised.

 New Zealand also offers a very supportive environment for students.

 Numbers in your class or course will probably be smaller than you’re used to.
 So you can expect to receive more personalised attention from your teachers than you might in other parts of the world.

 If you’re having difficulty with an assignment, you can discuss it with your tutor or get help from the student learning centre.
 Seeking help where needed is a normal part of student life here.